Arturo-Quiroga-MSFT/AQ-NEW-NL2SQL/README.md

 ## Token usage and cost reporting

-At the end of each run, the CLI prints token counts and, when pricing is configured, an estimated USD cost for the run.
+At the end of each run, the CLI prints token counts and, when pricing is configured, an estimated cost for the run (USD by default; CAD supported).
 It includes:

 - Input tokens (prompt)
 - Completion tokens (output)